 We may collect and use the following personal information about you:

-your name and contact information, including email address and telephone number and company details;
+- your name and contact information, including email address, postal address, and telephone number and company details;

-details of any feedback you give us by phone, email, post or via social media;
+- details of any feedback you give us by phone, email, post or via social media; and

 We collect most of this personal information directly from you—in person, by telephone, text or email and/or via our website, such as when you make a donation or fill in one of our online forms.
 However, we may also collect information:

-fundraising platform providers (such as Just Giving or Virgin Money Giving);
+- fundraising platform providers (Virgin Money Giving); and

-our events registration portal (Primo Events Ltd); and
+- our events registration portal (Primo Events Ltd).

 Under data protection law, we can only use your personal information if we have a proper reason for doing so.
 In order to use your personal information, we rely on the following legal bases:

-for our legitimate interests or those of a third party (in particular, in making sure we can keep in touch with you about events you are interested in or are registered to attend); or
+- for our legitimate interests or those of a third party (in particular, in making sure we can keep in touch with you regarding the Big Sleep Out programme); or

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.